ChronoInferna/commandlinelab/README.md

    gotowork
    ```

 Congratulations!
-You have created your first command-line alias and are on your way to being a fully-fledged developer!
+You have created your first command-line alias and are on your way to being a full-fledged developer!

 ---